A Radius of Robust Feasibility Approach to Directional Sensors in Uncertain Terrain: Proposed Model

 \section{Proposed Model}

-A key challenge in DSNs is determining an uncertainty-aware sensor field that reduces cost while providing high coverage.
-Using RRF for DSN orientation adjustments enables sensors to cover more area with fewer gaps caused by minor positional shifts, which is especially useful in unpredictable environments.
-We begin by describing our sensing model, then formulate the corresponding optimization problem, outline the key constraints and conclude with a discussion of the main assumptions and structural properties of the problem.
+In this section, we begin by describing our proposed sensing model, then formulate the corresponding optimization problem, outline the key constraints and stopping criteria, and conclude with a discussion of the main assumptions and structural properties of the problem.